Skip to content

 get_timezone() -> str

-Return the configured timezone.
+Returns the configured timezone or the default timezone.

 Returns: